pbkhrv/ulauncher-keepassxc/README.md

 Please install [wmctrl](http://tripie.sweb.cz/utils/wmctrl/) - it's a utility that ulauncher-keepassxc calls to "activate" the passphrase window and bring it to the top:

+## Development

+Install necessary packages:

+`pip install -r dev/requirements.txt`

+Run unit tests:

+`make test`

+Quit Ulauncher.
+Then run it in debug mode:

+`make run_ul`

+Run extension in the terminal, connecting to Ulauncher in debug mode:

+`make run`

+(if that doesn't work, check the connection string URL printed out by Ulauncher and modify the Makefile accordingly.)

 **Ubuntu and Debian**
 ```shell
 sudo apt-get install wmctrl